Wolverine971/9takes/src/blog/people/movie-stars/Leonardo-DiCaprio.md

 ---

 <!-- // notes:  -->
 <p class="firstLetter">You know him as Jack Dawson, the charming artist aboard the Titanic.
 You've seen him as Jordan Belfort, the Wall Street maven with a penchant for excess.
-But who is <a target="_blank" rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/Leonardo_DiCaprio">Leonardo DiCaprio</a> when the cameras stop rolling?
+But who is <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/Leonardo_DiCaprio">Leonardo DiCaprio</a> when the cameras stop rolling?
 What drives him, what are his fears, and most intriguingly, what is his Enneagram personality type?</p>

 > **Disclaimer** This analysis of Leonardo DiCaprio's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Leonardo DiCaprio.